rclone/rclone/docs/content/commands/rclone_mount.md

 ## VFS - Virtual File System

-This command uses the VFS layer.
+Mount uses rclone's VFS layer.
 This adapts the cloud storage objects that rclone uses into something which looks much more like a disk filing system.